guanhuaw/MIRTorch/README.md

 ### Linear maps

 The LinearMap class overloads common matrix operations, such as `+, - , *`.
-It also supports an efficient backpropagation.
+It also supports an efficient back-propagation.

 Instances include basic linear operations (like convolution), classical imaging processing and MRI system matrix.
 More is on the way...

 ### Proximal operators

-Supports unitary transformation and majorization.
+Supports the multiplication with diagonal and unitary transformations.

-### Iterative Reconstruction (IR) algorithms
+### Iterative reconstruction (IR) algorithms

-Currently includes conjugate gradients (CG) methods.
-More first-order methods, like FISTA and POGM is being implemented.
+Currently the first-order methods include CG, FISTA and POGM.

-### Algorithm unrolling/unrolled networks

-Currently supports MoDL.
-Currently, we are testing memory-efficient (MELD) and other unrolled networks.

 ### Applications/demos

 #### MRI reconstruction:

-example/demo_mri.ipynb includes SENSE, Non-Cartesian SENSE and **B0**-informed reconstruction with penalized weighted least squares (*PWLS*) methods.
+/example includes SENSE, Non-Cartesian SENSE and **B0**-informed reconstruction with penalized weighted least squares (*PWLS*), compressed sensing (CS) and dictionary learning (DL) methods

-Blind compressed sensing (dictionary learning) is in demo_dl.ipynb.

 #### MRI sampling pattern optimization:

 example/demo_mri_traj.demo contains MRI sampling pattern optimization examples.
-The reconstruction loss is utilized to jointly optimize reconstruction algorithms and sampling pattern.
+One may use the reconstruction loss as objective function to jointly optimize reconstruction algorithms and the sampling pattern.

 ### Credit